-Finally air contamination from fracking has been found to affect infants and children.
+Air contamination from fracking has been found to affect infants and children.
 The New York Times' Drilling Down series described a hospital system in Texas which reported a high incidence of asthma among young children in counties with some of the heaviest drilling (Urbina, 2011).
-And two studies of infant health, one in Colorado and the second in Pennsylvania (Hill, 2013), found that proximity to fracking operations was associated with "reduction in average birthweight and length of pregnancy as well as increased risk for low birthweight and premature birth."
+Geisinger Health System data on asthma incidence has also been analyzed and will be reported in the future.